-As the nature isle of the Caribbean, it’s no surprise that there are dozens of gorgeous hikes in Dominica.
+As the nature isle of the Caribbean, it’s no surprise that there are dozens of gorgeous hiking trails in Dominica.

-Whether you’re looking for a short and sweet easy hike or a full-day adventure, this post will help you find the best Dominica hiking trails so you can have an amazing vacation!
+Whether you’re looking for a short and sweet easy hike or a full-day adventure, this Dominica hiking guide will tell you the best hikes in Dominica with breathtaking views.

-Note that many of these hikes are tourism sites that require a pass.
-You can buy an individual site pass for 5 USD or a weekly pass for 12 USD that gets you into most natural attractions on the islane.
-That’s a phenomenal price considering what it gives you access to.
+Note that many of these hikes are tourism sites that require a pass from the Discover Dominica tourism authority.
+You can buy an individual site pass for 5 USD or a weekly pass for 12 USD that gets you into most natural attractions on the island.

 Easy Hikes in Dominica